Abhistar123/-Ethical-Tax-compliance/README.md

 ---

-## 🌐 AI Responsible Investing Platform
+## 🌐 AI Powered Ethical Chat bot.

-This bot serves as a digital ethical assistant for individuals and small businesses, promoting transparency, compliance, and responsible financial behavior.
+This bot serves as a digital ethical assistant for tax compliance.

 ---